St. Marys, Kansas: Catholic Church

-According to the 2020 census, the majority of St. Marys' inhabitants are Catholics affiliated with the SSPX; this has created tensions with some older residents who are not followers of the movement and who do not share the SSPX's socially conservative values.
-Tensions also exist between the SSPX-affiliated Catholic community and members of the diocesan Catholic parish of the town.
+A majority of St. Marys' inhabitants are affiliated with the SSPX; this has created tensions with some older residents who are not followers of the movement and who do not share the SSPX's socially conservative values.
+Tensions also exist between the SSPX-affiliated community and members of the diocesan Catholic parish of the town.

 Education

 The city is served by Kaw Valley USD 321 public school district, located in St. Marys, which provides education from pre-K to 12.
 It has four schools, two schools are located in St. Marys: St. Marys Jr/Sr High School and St. Marys Grade School.

-A private school, St. Mary's Academy and College includes grades K-12 as well as a two and four year college program.
+A private school, St. Mary's Academy and College includes grades K–12 as well as a two- and four-year college program.
 The Society of Saint Pius X operates the school.